 from £2,330 per person

-Return transfers to Carmarthen station at the start and end of your trip.
+Return transfers to Carmarthen station or your car at the start and end of your trip.
 Transfers between hotels as specified in the itinerary.
 RHIB boat trip around Ramsey Island.
 See what’s included as standard

 Start & Finish

 Starts Fridays from Carmarthen station - alternative start points can be arranged on request.

 4 and 5 star hotels - one boutique hotel, an old windmill, a medieval castle and a very special country house.

 This tour is priced without a guide and you are free to explore on your own.
 If you would like a guide for part or all of your trip, we are happy to provide a knowledgeable, local guide